centreon/centreon-plugins/.github/ISSUE_TEMPLATE/1-bug-report.md

 ## How to reproduce

-*Please provide below the initial conditions to reproduce the bug*
+*Please provide the initial conditions to reproduce the bug down below*

 - **Environment**: result of `uname -a ; cat /etc/redhat-release /etc/debian_version`.
 - **Version of the plugin**: version of the package or last commit date if using a clone of this repository.